Madrax Bike Racks

 We've put together more than 46 bike parking space dimensions to help with your bicycle parking design.
 Get your bike rack layout on point with the spacing, setback, and other measurements found below.

-Note: The following are recommendations and intended as general guidelines.
+Note: The following recommendations are intended as general guidelines.
 ALWAYS check and follow your local ordinances and building codes when designing and installing bike parking infrastructure.

 You can also check out our bike parking guide.
 This is a comprehensive resource for creating secure and usable bike parking.

 Standard Bike Dimensions

 The dimensions of a bike vary by model.
 In general, most typical bikes will take up a bike parking spot of 30" x 72" x 48" when parked.

 For the footprint of bikes parked at a horizontal bike rack, additional space will need to be added to the dimensions of the bike.
-In general, the total space for bike parking, for two bicycles should be 84" x 32".
+In general, the total space to park two bicycles should be 84" x 32".

 This accounts for clearance extending beyond the length of the bike.
 As well as the width of both handlebars with the bicycle frame at the rack.

 Standard Bike Parking Dimensions

 The space needed for bike parking will largely depend on where the racks are placed and their orientation to the curb and walls.
 Use the bike parking ideas below, along with spacing measurements, to find the standard bike parking space dimensions that will best fit your situation.

 Placing Perpendicular Racks Near the Street